kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 As I write this, you can run Home Assistant on a Raspberry Pi 3B or 3B+, a 4B, a Tinkerboard, Odroid, or Intel NUC.
 If you're reading this long after fall 2020, or if you're not sure, check the [installation page](https://www.home-assistant.io/hassio/installation/).
 Note that the easy, default installation takes over your Pi and does not give you a desktop to work with; everything is managed through a web broswer.
 There are ways of [running Home Assistant in a Docker](https://www.home-assistant.io/docs/installation/docker/) or, probably, as a service, but I'm not getting into them here.
 I like the simplicity of a tiny device, doing one thing, plugged into ethernet.

 If you're buying a new Pi, you should probably buy a kit rather than just the board.
 You want a power supply and case at a minimum.
-Some kits come with heat sinks--nice, but not strictly necessary.
+Some kits come with heat sinks—nice, but not strictly necessary.
 You'll need a micro SD card, too; some kits come with one, or you can buy one.
 Home Assistant says you should get one that is rated Application Class 2.
 Probably not a bad idea, probably [not strictly necessary](https://www.jeffgeerling.com/blog/2019/a2-class-microsd-cards-offer-no-better-performance-raspberry-pi).
 You don't need a USB keyboard and mouse, or even a micro-HDMI cable or dongle, though having those isn't an awful idea.

 Oh, and, yes, an ethernet cable.
 A Home Assistant setup, and a Pi in general, works a lot easier if you can plug it into your network using an ethernet cord.
 For most people, this means setting it up near their home router.
 If you don't have a working ethernet cord to plug in, you can follow [step 4 on the Installation page](https://www.home-assistant.io/getting-started/) to set up Wi-Fi.
 The setup isn't too bad; it's the chance for Wi-Fi hiccups that's a pain.